 Approximately 12% of the population in the U.S. suffer from migraines.
 A majority of those are women.
-Migraines are frequent between the ages of 18-44.
+Migraines are most frequent between the ages of 18-44.

 Common Treatments for Migraines

 One of the most commonly prescribed treatments for migraines is sumatriptan, which is widely called Imitrex.